 For lovers of literature, Philly’s museums are a treasure trove.
-Here are the highlights:
+Here are some highlights:

 Whitman House: Across the river in Camden, New Jersey is the only house actually owned by Whitman and the place where he died.
 Visitors to the house (now a museum) can follow in Bram Stoker’s footsteps… although you can’t actually meet the poet like Bram did, you can see his personal belongings, including the bed in which he died (Walt Whitman’s Camden)You can also visit his grave, in near-by Harleigh Cemetery.